 My Birthday at Moonlight State Beach!

-On July 1st, my girls and I head off to Moonlight Beach to celebrate my birthday.
-My day consisted of my walking south to Boneyards to inspect the bluffs, and to watch the surfers ride the waves near Swami’s State Beach.
+On July 1, my girls and I head off to Moonlight Beach to celebrate my birthday.
+My day consisted of walking south to Boneyards to inspect the bluffs and watch the surfers ride the waves near Swami’s State Beach.

 Fourth of July at Swami’s State Beach